xd009642/xd-tts/README.md

 There are two binaries in the project, one to prepare/analyse training data and another to run the TTS

+For mac users you may want to refer to [this issue](https://github.com/rust-ndarray/ndarray/issues/1197) for getting cBlas working.
+You will also have to open the onnxruntime dylib in Finder to allow you to bypass Gatekeeper checks for the file as it isn't signed.

 ## Other folders

 ### Slides